AlessandroAvi/Moonboard_controllerLED/README.md

  ![name-of-you-image](https://github.com/AlessandroAvi/Moonboard_LED_DIY/blob/main/Img/material.png)

 **IDEA**: Use the custom made app on the phone in order to filter and select the boulder problem.
-Once the problem has been selected the app shows an ID that will be used on the keypad in order to light the correct LED for the holds.
+Once the problem has been selected the app displays on screen the used holds (like the original app).
+At this point the LED can be controlled in two ways.
+Either by sending via bluetooth the most relevant informations (press the bluetooth button in the app, it will take care of everything) or by using the keypad mounted on the STM case.
+In this last case the number to insert is the one displayed in the app next to the name.
 The purpose of the LCD is just for understanding if the problem selected on the STM is correct (name and grade).
-Another option is to use the "bluetooth send" button i  the app, that will send all the relevant information to the STM32 via bluetooth, wich will then control the LEDs and light up the boulder problem.

 # GENERAL IDEA OF  THE STM CODE